 The school works hard to keep the children safe through assessing risks; developing children's ability to assess this for themselves; and providing a well maintained environment.
-Equally, the school takes safeguarding extremely seriously so that the staff are regularly trained and all personnel have a DBS check before working unsupervised with pupils.
+The school takes safeguarding extremely seriously and all staff are fully trained and undertake regular updates.
+All personnel and volunteers have a Disclosure and Barring Service (DBS) check before working unsupervised with pupils.
 Children's views of school life are sought through class discussions and the school council meetings allow the children to be heard.
-Pupils are able to talk to teachers and the Head with concerns on a one to one basis just by asking.
+Pupils are able to talk to teachers and the Head about concerns on a one to one basis just by asking.